irena-flextool/flextool/docs/index.md

 The test system is built using `alternatives`.
 Each step will add a new `alternative`, and the data it contains, on top of the previous ones.
 The first `alternative` is called *init* and it includes the parameters needed to establish a working model.
 However, this model has only one `node` (*west*) with demand, but no units to provide the demand.
 It will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
 All parameters here are part of the *init* `alternative` - they will be used whenever a `scenario` includes the *init* `alternative`.

 The model will also need parameters that define the model structure for time related issues.
 FlexTool time structure offers a lot of flexibility, but to do that it needs to be bit complex.
 At this stage not everything needs to be understood - it will be explained in more detail later.
 However, to get the model to run, these are needed:
-- `timeline` object called 'y2020' with a parameter `timestep_duration` that defines the timeline for the model - the name of each timestep (e.g. t0001 or 2022-01-01-01) and the length of the timestep in hours.
+- `timeline` object called 'y2020' with a map-type parameter `timestep_duration` that defines the timeline for the model - the name of each timestep in the first column (e.g. t0001 or 2022-01-01-01) and the length of the timestep in hours (e.g. '1.0') in the second column.
-- `timeblockset` object called '2day' with a parameter `block_duration` to define a time block useing a timestep name and a length (e.g. t0001 and 1.0).
+- `timeblockset` object called '2day' with a map-type parameter `block_duration` to define a time block using a timestep name to indicate where the timeblock starts and a number to define the duration of the timeblock in timesteps (e.g. 't0001' and '1.0').
 - `solve` object called `y2020_2day_dispatch`
-  - with a parameter `period_timeblockSet` to define the names of the timeblocksets the model should include (e.g. '2day')
+  - with a map-type parameter `period_timeblockSet` to define the what timeblockset each period in the model should use (in this example: `period` 'y2020' in the first column of the map should link  to the `timeblockset` object '2day' in the second column of the map)
-  - with a parameter `realised_periods` to define the periods that are realised from a particular solve (e.g. 'y2020')
+  - with an array-type parameter `realised_periods` to define the periods that are realised from the `solve` named by the object (in this example: first column of the array is the index number '1' and the second column contains the period to be realized in the results: 'y2020')

 ![First_model](./first_model.png)